 Per the All of Us Data User Code of Conduct that all registered researchers sign at registration, a sufficient workspace description is required.
 Please see our Policy Section for the full version of this and other policies.

 When you create a workspace, you will be asked to provide information about the research project you intend to complete using the All of Us dataset.
 This information will help the All of Us Research Program better understand the research interests of its user base, as well as provide All of Us participants with details about how their data are being used.
 When completing these sections, remember some of this information (listed below) will be made publicly viewable so simplifying your language or using layman’s language is recommended (i.e., language that is clear, concise, and minimizes use of technical terms).
 Included below is a workspace research purpose example to help you when creating a workspace.
+You may want to also view an office hours our policy team created about writing a meaningful workspace description.

 The information you provide for the following prompts will be displayed publicly: